14 – Cold War, 1953-62

 Vasili Arkhipov

 The same escalation scenario would’ve kicked in had one of four Russian B-59 Foxtrot-class submarines lurking in the Sargasso Sea east of Cuba fired its ten-kiloton nuclear torpedo at the U.S. Navy.
 In fact, one nearly did just that on that fateful day of October 27th.
 The sub was cut off from communications with Moscow, with its crew suffering from heat exhaustion (the boats were built for arctic temperatures), relying only on Miami radio broadcasts for news (that they barely understood), and getting bounced with depth charges that they mistook as meaning that war had broken out.
 The U.S. Navy customarily dropped small grenade-sized depth charges to signal enemy subs to surface, not attack or harm them, but the Soviets weren’t aware of that protocol.
 Two of the three men authorized to turn the key and send the signal to the torpedo bay chose to launch a strike.
 A third, the commander of the whole flotilla who by chance was aboard that vessel, refused authorization and surfaced the sub to surrender.
 Unknown in America and ostracized in the USSR before dying of radiation poisoning from a previous nuclear sub accident, Commander Vasili Arkhipov is now called by some the “Man Who Saved The World.”
 Another B-59 captain, Ryurik Ketov, said that they weren’t supposed to use nukes unless fired upon, but that his chief of staff said, “use them as soon as you need to and we’ll work it out afterward.”
-Had Arkhipov not defied the advice of those around him, the Soviets would’ve blown the U.S. Naval blockade to Kingdom Come and destroyed who-knows-what of southern Florida, triggering a U.S. attack on the Soviet Union.
+Had Arkhipov and a second commander in a nearby sub not defied the advice of those around them, the Soviets would’ve blown the U.S. Naval blockade to Kingdom Come and destroyed who-knows-what of southern Florida, triggering a U.S. attack on the Soviet Union.

 We’ll never know whether the Russians would’ve fired the medium-range missiles had the U.S. invaded Cuba.
 The Soviets were in control of the missiles, even if some Cubans had access to the “button.”
 At the time, Fidel Castro urged the Soviets to consider a launch, to “liquidate such a danger forever [of an American invasion], through the legal right of self-defense.”
 In 2013, having mellowed with age, he told an American reporter that he was grateful it didn’t come to that.